How to prepare employees for ISO audit

 The question, of how to prepare employees for ISO audit is directly related to the question, of how ready the organization is.

 The first step in preparing for an ISO audit is to make sure your company is ready.
-This includes ensuring that you have the documentation necessary, your employees know what to expect, and they’re properly trained so they can answer questions correctly and in a timely manner.
+This involves ensuring that you possess the necessary documentation, that your employees are aware of what to expect, and that they receive proper training to answer questions accurately and promptly.

 You should also take into consideration any recent changes or developments at your company that may impact the audit process.
-For example: if one of your products has recently been recalled due to safety concerns or if you’ve recently implemented new processes or procedures related to product quality management, these details could affect how an auditor assesses risk factors associated with internal controls over financial reporting (ICFR).
+For example, if you recently had to recall one of your products because of safety concerns or if you just started using new processes or procedures for managing product quality, these details could change how an auditor evaluates risk factors related to internal controls over financial reporting (ICFR).

 In turn, this might require auditors to ask more pointed questions about those topics during the actual audit itself—so it makes sense for employees who work on these issues on a regular basis to be familiar with them ahead of time!